gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 Off: Disables reporting, which results in the best performance for the scanner.

-Windows Application event logs contain additional logging information, which includes the start and end times for each scanning cycle, when a scanned file has a label applied, and when protection is applied or removed.
+The Windows Application event logs for **Azure Information Protection Scanner** contain additional logging information.
+These logs include the start and end times for each scanning cycle, when a scanned file has a label applied, and when protection is applied or removed.